jokerjoestar-arch/MinimalistMusicPlayer/README.md

 Write "unp" for unpause

 for the proper functioning of the program add a minimum of 3 songs in the playlist option.
+The program already work only whit .mp3 files.
 Enjoy :)